-- Sexual violence and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender.
-They can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable. - While it is important that all victims are taken seriously and offered appropriate support, staff are trained to be aware that it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys. - When referring to sexual violence, this policy uses the definitions of sexual offences in the Sexual Offences Act 2003 as follows:

-- Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents. - Consent is about having the freedom and capacity to choose.
+- All HSB and sexual violence disclosures will be taken seriously.
+Pupis harmed will be reassured that they will be taken seriously, offered appropriate support and kept safe.
+No victim will ever be made to feel ashamed of making a report. - Staff are trained to be aware that it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys. - When referring to sexual violence, this policy uses the definitions of sexual offences in the Sexual Offences Act 2003 as follows: - o Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents. - Consent is about having the freedom and capacity to choose.
 Consent to sexual activity may be given to one sort of sexual activity but not another, e.g. to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
-Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice. - o A child under the age of 13 can never consent to any sexual activity - o A child under 18 cannot consent to any sexual activity with a person in a position of trust - o The age of consent is 16. - Sexual intercourse without consent is rape. - Sexual harassment in the context of peer on peer behaviour is unwanted conduct of a sexual nature that can occur online and offline.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - Online sexual harassment may happen on its own or as part of a wider pattern of sexual harassment and/or sexual violence. - Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
-Leytonstone School therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies; and through the curriculum. - The school/college will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2019. - Schools may also find it useful to refer to the Farrer peer on peer abuse toolkit. - All responses to reports of sexual violence will be subject to an immediate risk and needs assessment undertaken by the AIM assessment trained team, using their professional judgement and supported by other agencies, such as children's social care and the Police.
-The need for a risk and needs assessment in relation to reports of sexual harassment will be considered on a case-by-case basis.
+Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice. - o A child under the age of 13 can never consent to any sexual activity - o A child under 18 cannot consent to any sexual activity with a person in a position of trust - o The age of consent is 16. - Sexual intercourse without consent is rape. - Sexual harassment in the context of child on child behaviour is unwanted conduct of a sexual nature that can occur online and offline.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - Online sexual harassment may happen on its own or as part of a wider pattern of sexual harassment and/or sexual violence. - The school will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2023. - All responses to reports of sexual violence will be subject to an immediate risk and needs assessment undertaken by the AIM assessment trained team, using their professional judgement and supported by other agencies, such as children's social care and the Police.
+The need for a risk and needs assessment in relation to reports of sexual harassment will be considered on a caseby-case basis.